 What if there are two or more of us getting tattoos together?

 Again, please check in with your artist prior to your appointment.
 If the studio is busy, each person may have to take turns receiving their tattoos while others wait in reception or leave the studio and come back for their appointments separately.
-Oliver Square is only a couple of blocks away for clients to shop or grab a snack/coffee while they wait their turn.
+Unity Square is only a couple of blocks away for clients to shop or grab a snack/coffee while they wait their turn.

 I don't have childcare, can my child/ren come with me to my appointment?